Tickleteckle

 Off to jail, I went, kicking, and cursing the entire way, as the gnome grew smaller and smaller in my sight.

 A few years behind bars, I figured.
 I bided my time.
 I felt the anger burrow inside.
 And I had to keep it all down.
-I had to be behaved if I was to hope for a quick release.
+I had to behave if I was to hope for a quick release.

 I had nothing but my thoughts.
 I imagined how I’d kill him.
 I imagined how I’d destroy him.